-Entity Phone: 781-808-6322 Entity Email: rgv@fwcmass.com Entity Website:
+Entity Phone: Entity Email: Entity Website:

-Entity Address 1: 38 Church Street Entity Address 2:
+Entity Address 1: Entity Address 2:

-Entity City: Winchester Entity State: MA Entity Zip Code: 01890
+Entity City: Entity State: Entity Zip Code:

-Entity Mailing Address 1: 38 Church Street Entity Mailing Address 2:
+Entity Mailing Address 1: Entity Mailing Address 2:

-Entity Mailing City: Winchester Entity Mailing State: MA Entity Mailing Zip Code: 01890
+Entity Mailing City: Entity Mailing State: Entity Mailing Zip Code:

-Relationship Description: MJ Management Services ("MJ") and Fidelity Wellness ("FW") are comprised of the same two individuals, Mario Chiuccariello and Ricardo Veiga.
-MJ is the management/operations arm of FW and will initially work with contractors and building companies to ensure that the facilities are built to the highest degree of specifications and codes.
+Relationship Description: MJ Management Services ("MJ") and Cannavana ("CV") are comprised of the same two individuals, Mario Chiuccariello and Ricardo Veiga.
+MJ is the management/operations arm of CV and will initially work with contractors and building companies to ensure that the facilities are built to the highest degree of specifications and codes.
 MJ will work with local governments and municipalities to ensure building, facility and land compliance.
-MJ will be the Real estate owner for the properties leased by FW as well as provide management services including but not limited to inventory management, security services, cultivation, processing and dispensing facilities.
+MJ will be the Real estate owner for the properties leased by VC as well as provide management services including but not limited to inventory management, security services, cultivation, processing and dispensing facilities.
 MJ, has a management team of highly experienced business professionals.
 MJ's business plans incorporate best practices, so we are prepared meet and even exceed state regulations for operations and security.